-- Press and hold the DSC switch for less than 10 seconds. - The message centre will temporarily display either Trac DSC or DSC ON. - The warning indicator in the instrument panel will illuminate while Trac DSC is selected. - The warning indicator will flash when DSC or Trac DSC is active.
+Press and hold the DSC switch for less than 10 seconds (3 seconds for XKRS vehicles).
+The message centre will temporarily display either Trac

+DSC or DSC ON.

+- The warning lamp in the instrument panel will illuminate while Trac DSC is selected. - The DSC warning lamp will flash when DSC or Trac DSC is active (cruise control will automatically disengage if this occurs).